rfayat/sensors_IMU_head_tilt_rodents/README.md

 #### [Mayitzin/ahrs](https://github.com/Mayitzin/ahrs) and its fork [rfayat/ahrs](https://github.com/rfayat/ahrs)
 The [ahrs package](https://ahrs.readthedocs.io), developped by [Mayitzin](https://github.com/Mayitzin) is a great, extensive and amazingly documented collection of Attitude and Heading Reference Systems (AHRS) filters in pure python.
-Its vocation is more educational than focused on efficiency, resulting in a pure python implementation which makes it painfully slow for long times series (it is based on simple `for` loops over the time series for the iterative filters).
+Its vocation is more educational than focused on efficiency, resulting in a very readable pure python implementation whose execution is relatively slow for long times series (`for` loops over the time series for the iterative filters).

 In order to perform the parameter optimization presented in the paper for the [Madgwick](https://ahrs.readthedocs.io/en/latest/filters/madgwick.html), [Mahony](https://ahrs.readthedocs.io/en/latest/filters/mahony.html) and [EKF](https://ahrs.readthedocs.io/en/latest/filters/ekf.html) filters in a reasonable amount of time given the size of the dataset (~1M data samples) while leveraging [ahrs](https://ahrs.readthedocs.io)'s great python API, the code for these filters was wrapped in a custom [numba jitclass](https://numba.pydata.org/numba-doc/latest/user/jitclass.html), enabling code compilation and thus sizeable shrinkage of the execution time, to the cost of adding an overhead to the computations (a bit more information,  execution time benchmarking, and also the reasons for not opening a pull request to [Mayitzin/ahrs](https://github.com/Mayitzin/ahrs), can be found [here](https://github.com/Mayitzin/ahrs/discussions/35)).